All Episodes

 I really like doing this.

-So Ailes and I were there, and we decided to team up uh when we went through the picture line.
+So Ailes and I were there, and we decided to team up when we went through the picture line.

-He was born in Y2K.
+He was born in Y2K, born in Y2K.

-Whoa, look who's here, and they start chatting and talking and so forth.
+And they start chatting and talking and so forth.

 And after a while, I finally shouted.

-I say, Hey, can we move this line on, please?
+I say, hey, can we move this line on, please?

-And Bush turned around and had a smile on his face and said, Quiet, Limbaugh, Ailes and I are conspiring.
+And Bush turned around and had a smile on his face and said, quiet, Limbaugh.

 So they posed for the picture.